Medical Student Performance Evaluation

 Summary

 This section provides final comments about the student.
+The college does not rank our students so no inference of comparison with peers is provided.

 Medical School Information